ebolduc37/msc-thesis/README.md

 # Determination of the Berry Phase in the Staggered Loop Current Model of the Pseudogap in the Cuprates.

-By Etienne Bolduc, Department of Physics, McGill University, Montreal, Canada.
-(August 2019)
+By Etienne Bolduc, Department of Physics, McGill University, Montreal, Canada (August 2019).
 A thesis submitted to McGill University in partial fulfillment of the requirements of the degree of Master of Science.

 ## Abstract